 With the help of a surrogate to achieve their dreams of fatherhood, Tan and Rob France have become parents to a beautiful baby boy.
 Tan has had all those pre-dad worries and jitters as says about them, “I have had so many jobs in my life.
 However, being a dad is going to be my most difficult job.
 I know that I am going to feel so much pressure…”

-Even with all that mounting parenting pressure, Tan knows he’s ready to be a father.
-He knows he and Rob will make a fabulous team, “Rob’s going to be an amazing father because first and foremost, he was a pediatric nurse for 14 years.
+Even with all that mounting parenting pressure, Tan knew he was ready to be a father.
+He knew that he and Rob would make a fabulous team, “I knew Rob was going to be an amazing father because first and foremost, he was a pediatric nurse for 14 years.
 He knows how to handle a baby, a toddler, a child.”
 Tan also adds that Rob is the most loving person he’s ever met and they’ll both be there to share in all the gloriously messy diaper changing.

 Being a first time parent

 With the arrival of their baby, Tan and Rob also shared in the excitement and nervousness that’s born with being first-time parents.
 The couple always dreamt of having their own biological children and have wanted to go through the surrogacy process for about 10-11 years—but the timing was always off and they couldn’t afford it.
 Finally, after months of medical testing and searching for their best surrogate match, it all fell into place.
 Still, just because someone else was carrying their baby, it didn’t make the whole thing feel stress-free, “I have barely slept a wink since we got pregnant because I’ve been so anxious about what if something goes wrong?
 Somebody is kind enough to give us the greatest gift one could ever give a person.
 But it does come with a lot of stress, a lot of anxiety,” Tan says.